Salesz9902/textbook/README.md

 cd bhax_textbook/
 make bhax-textbook_fdl.pdf
 ```
-For some reason without writing the name of the book gives error message.
+For some reason without writing the name of the book gives an error message.

 Forked from: https://gitlab.com/nbatfai/bhax/tree/master/thematic_tutorials/bhax_textbook